Clone-Robust Weights in Metric Spaces: Handling Redundancy Bias for Benchmark Aggregation: Comparison with Voronoi Weighing Function

-Which of the Axioms in Section~\ref{sec:axioms} does the weighting function $V$ verify? \begin{itemize} \item While $V$ verifies Axiom~\ref{axi:pos}, Figure~\ref{fig:voronoi_procaccia_2} shows that an element may receive arbitrarily small weight.
+\begin{itemize} \item While $V$ verifies Axiom~\ref{axi:pos}, Figure~\ref{fig:voronoi_procaccia_2} shows that an element may receive arbitrarily small weight.
 This is to be contrasted with our result in the proof of Theorem~\ref{thm:local_vote_rep_func} (c.f.
 Section~\ref{sec:proof}, where we show that the individual weights are all greater or equal to $1/\vert S \vert^2.$

 \item The Voronoi weighting function does not satisfy Axiom~\ref{axi:sym} per say, although it should be noted that, for a self-isometry $\sigma: E\mapsto E$ on the entire space and any finite subset $S\subseteq E$, we have $V(S)(x) = V(S)(\sigma(x)) $ for all $x \in S.$ Whether this weakening of Axiom~\ref{axi:sym} is sufficient is left to the discretion of the practitioner.
 It is important to note, however, that this property is particularly fragile: the definition of $V$ depends on an arbitrary choice of the ambient space $E$, and the class of self-isometries --and thus the symmetry behavior of $V$-- varies significantly with this choice.